 Our clinic is certified as a Patient Centered Medical Home (PCMH) with very high patient and employee satisfaction rates.
 The PCMH is a team-based model of care led by a patient's primary care physician who provides continuous and coordinated care to maximize health outcomes.

-During the three years, house officers attend continuity care clinic one to two half-days per week.
-When at our Myers Park facility, you will be assigned a panel of continuity patients and will have the opportunity to serve as their primary care physician during your residency training.
-We also encourage you to see your patients in hospital follow-up after they have been discharged for continuity of care.
+Our residents spend time in ambulatory practice at Myers Park Clinic throughout their training.
+Our categorical residents are assigned a panel of continuity patients and have the opportunity to serve as their primary care physician over the course of their residency training.
+Our preliminary residents also spend time at Myers Park Clinic but their ambulatory experience is tailored more to seeing hospital follow-up and urgert care type visits.
 Each resident has an assigned nurse that will work closely with that resident to facilitate communications between the patients and that house officer.